JackHopkins/gitp/README.md

 GitParts is a drop-in replacement for Git which aims to improve the _clarity_ and _consistency_ in your repos.

 ## Features
-- Autogenerate comprehensive commit messages (with subject and description) based on your staged changes.
+- Autogenerate best-practise commit messages with subject and description based on your staged changes.
 - Autogenerate branch names from your intent and existing branch naming style.
 - Display branch descriptions alongside branch names when listing branches.
 - *Full drop-in replacement for Git*.